MicrosoftDocs/VBA-Docs/api/Office.ICTPFactory.md

 ```

+> [!NOTE]
- **Note**  You can create custom task panes in any language that supports COM and allows you to create dynamic-linked library (DLL) files.
+> You can create custom task panes in any language that supports COM and allows you to create dynamic-linked library (DLL) files.
 For example, Microsoft Visual Basic® 6.0, Microsoft Visual Basic .NET, Microsoft Visual C++®, Microsoft Visual C++ .NET, and Microsoft Visual C#®.
 However, Microsoft Visual Basic for Applications (VBA) does not support creating custom task panes.

 ## Methods

 |**Name**|
 |:-----|